 You’ve probably heard people say “my property is my pension”.
 But focusing on one at the expense of the other could be a costly mistake.

 We compare pensions to property, and the key factors to consider when investing for retirement, including:

-- Capital growth: does history show property is better than a pension?
+- Could property be better than a pension?

-We wrote this factsheet to give you useful information about pensions, but it's not personal advice.
-Please consider taking advice if unsure.
-Remember that investments and income can go down as well as up in value, so you could get back less than you put in.
-You can’t normally access money in a pension until age 55 (57 from 2028).
-Pension and tax rules can change though, and their benefits depend on your circumstances.
+We wrote this factsheet to give you useful information, but it's not personal advice.
+If you’re not sure about what’s right for you, take advice.
+Remember that investments and any income they produce can go down as well as up in value, so you could get back less than you put in.
+Property can be very illiquid so it can be hard to access your investments and you can’t normally access money in a pension until age 55 (rising to 57 from 2028).
+Pension and tax rules can change, and any benefits depend on your circumstances.